 Back

-In the beginning was the app idea.
+In the beginning there was an app idea.
 And a decent app idea is the key objective for a startup.
 If your app doesn’t have a market need, neither good development nor intrusive ads will save the product from failure.
 To come up with a feasible mobile app idea, check out market statistics.
 Let’s see how the mobile app industry has been developing recently and which products might be relevant in 2023.

-Reading time: 10 minutes
+Reading time: 19 minutes

 Table of contents